 - collect it by fair and lawful means;

-- collect only personal information that is necessary for Communities@Work to deliver its services.
+- collect only personal information that is necessary for Communities at Work to deliver its services.

 Some personal information is collected to enable administration of our billing or payments systems.
 We do not permanently retain that information; once the need to retain records in accordance with relevant legal obligations has expired the information shall be disposed of securely.

-Individuals have no obligation to provide the information requested by Communities@Work.
-However, withholding information in some circumstances may affect the quality and efficiency of the services delivered by Communities@Work.
+Individuals have no obligation to provide the information requested by Communities at Work.
+However, withholding information in some circumstances may affect the quality and efficiency of the services delivered by Communities at Work.

 Use and Disclosure

-Communities@Work representatives will notify individuals of the purpose for collecting personal and sensitive information at the time it is collected.
-In addition, Communities@Work shall:
+Communities at Work representatives will notify individuals of the purpose for collecting personal and sensitive information at the time it is collected.
+In addition, Communities at Work shall:

 - only use personal or sensitive information collected for the reason it was originally collected;

-- inform the individual which other organisations or types of organisations Communities@Work usually discloses the information to, if any;
+- inform the individual which other organisations or types of organisations Communities at Work usually discloses the information to, if any;

 - only disclose information consistent with the requirements of the Australian Privacy Principles;